Catalysing Gender Equity 2020 Conference – Change is a Verb

 Today we are meeting on the traditional Country of the Kaurna people of the Adelaide Plains.
 I pay respect to Elders past and present and recognise their cultural heritage, beliefs and relationship with the land.

-The decadal plan brought together a huge amount of research, knowledge and – most importantly – lived experiences from STEM and education practitioners throughout Australia.
+The Decadal Plan brought together a huge amount of research, knowledge and insightful lived experiences from STEM practitioners throughout Australia.

 - challenging stereotypes

 - increasing visibility of diverse role models

 - providing cohesive leadership to make sure goals are met

 - evaluating our actions.

 It helped my team to map out our priorities for the year and to get a clear picture of where others were taking the lead.